mcol/caught-by-the-fuzz/README.md

 requiring to run the fuzzer over all functions and all inputs again.

-Note that `fuzz()` uses the [`mirai` package](https://mirai.r-lib.org/) for asynchronous operations and parallelisation.
-Therefore, the function may be invoked only after persistent background processes are set up.
-This can be done with the `daemons()` function, which allows to control the number of processes to use; refer to the original `mirai` documentation for a complete description of its arguments and behaviour.
+Note that `fuzz()` uses the [`mirai` package](https://mirai.r-lib.org/) for asynchronous operations and parallelisation, and execution occurs on persistent background processes.
+These can be started automatically by specifying the `daemons` option; alternatively, they can be set up manually with the `mirai::daemons()` function; refer to the original `mirai` documentation for a complete description of its arguments and behaviour.

 The helper function `get_exported_functions()` identifies the functions in the public interface of a given package, facilitating the generation